TelRich/Gmail_Scrapping_for_Bank_Transactions/README.md

 > Pandas

 ## Summary
-I wrote a function that takes in a single argument, maximum result, and when called produce a dataframe of transactions corresponding to the given argument.
+I wrote a function that has three parameters, maximum result, convert to excel and convert to csv.
+Whhen called, the function produce a dataframe of transactions corresponding to the given argument.
 Below is the definition and body contents of the function.

-* The function has one parameter, `maxResult`, this specify the total number of transaction I want to retrieve. the default is 50.
+* `maxResult`: This denotes the number of transaction to be extracted.
+Default is 50.
+* `excel`: This parameter accept bool.
+When set to `True`, it wil create an excel file of the extracted transactions.
+Default is `False`
+* `csv`: This is similar to excel.
+This parameter when set to `True` will create a csv file in the working directory.
+Default is `False`
 * A `filter` variable that holds the filtered message and thread IDs.
 * `id_lst` which holds the appended message ids from the previous step.
 * A loop which iterate over the available message ids and do the following: